monarchreach/tip-calculator-cash/app/prompt-history.md

 **Prompt:**
 ```

-[Content strategy details for the Tip Calculator Hub website, outlining structure, purpose, and content for various page types]
+[Content strategy details for the Tip Calculator Tool website, outlining structure, purpose, and content for various page types]

 ```plaintext